 A 2014 geological study even discovered elevated levels of harmful chemicals from roadside sediment.
 Radium, strontium, calcium, and sodium were all found in dangerous amounts; radium is particularly alarming because of its radioactive and carcinogenic properties.

-What are some alternatives to rock salt?
+What are some alternatives to rock salt for snow?

-While many of these alternatives have their uses, it is important to understand that some just are not acceptable depending on the scope of the project.
+While many of these rock salt substitutes have their uses, it is important to understand that some just are not acceptable depending on the scope of the project.
 An electric-powered snow blower, for example, is an excellent and cheap alternative but it is not something that road crews can use to clear huge swaths of our country’s infrastructure.
 It would take way too long and is just remarkably ineffective on such a large scale.

 That said, here are the alternatives available: